asmodeus812/nvim-fuzzymatch/README.md

 end
 ```

-The built-in previewers such as `Select.CustomPreview` and `Select.BufferPreview` are accepting a converter as an optional argument, which
+The built-in previewers such as `Select.CustomPreview` and `Select.BufferPreview` are accepting a converter callback as an optional
-is used to convert the raw entry into a valid entry structure before previewing it, this is useful when the stream entries are not in a
+argument, which is used to convert the raw entry into a valid entry structure before previewing it, the same exact format we have
+already discussed above for built-in actions, this is useful when the stream entries are not in a valid format for the previewer to
-valid format for the previewer to handle directly.
-These previewers require the same structure as specified for the picker `actions` in the
+handle directly.
+These previewers require the same structure as specified for the picker `actions` in the entries section.
+Otherwise a
-entries section.
-Otherwise a default internal converter is used which is the same default converter used for `actions` as well, when no
+default internal converter is used which is the same default converter used for `actions` as well, which attempts to convert an entry
-converter is passed to them.
+into a valid structure, when no converter is passed to them.

 `The preview function can return false to signal that the preview did not complete successfully, this will result in no-op for the
 preview for this entry, an optional message can also be returned describing the reason for the failure`